Learn Latin Faster. Have More Fun.

 But not with the usual methods.

 The Ancient Language Institute offers the fastest Latin language learning program in the world.
-Most programs and methods treat Latin like a museum artifact, fit to be handled only by white-gloved experts.
+Most programs and methods treat Latin like a museum artifact, fit to be handled only by white-gloved curators.

 The Ancient Language Institute treats Latin like what it actually is – a language fit for anyone to learn and master.
-We throw out the endless memorization and grammar drills and use active pedagogy and comprehensible input to get you reading as soon as possible.
+We throw out the endless memorization and grammar drills and use active pedagogy and comprehensible input combined with expert-level coaching to get you reading as soon as possible.

 You can start your Latin journey today with online ALI classes.